django-ftl/django-ftl/docs/usage.rst

   django-ftl does not enforce this convention - it will find locale files if different capitalisation is used.
-However, if multiple directories exist for the same locale, differing only by case (e.g. ``EN-US`` and ``en-US``), and their contents are not the same, then your FTL files will likely not be found correctly.
+However, if multiple directories exist for the same locale, differing only by case (e.g. ``EN-US`` and ``en-US``), and their contents are not the same, then your FTL files will probably not be found correctly.

-  Finally, django-ftl will also find the FTL files if you name the directories in Unix convention with underscores e.g. ``en_GB``, although for the sake of consistency this is also not recommended.
+  Finally, django-ftl will also find the FTL files if you name the directories in Unix convention with underscores e.g. ``en_GB``, although for the sake of consistency and other tools this is also not recommended.

 * Within each specific locale directory, create another directory with the name of your app.
 This is necessary to give a separate namespace for your FTL